microsoft/vscode-python-devicesimulator/README.md

 ### 2. Start from an existing python file.

 1. Open the folder or your .py file in Visual Studio Code.
-2. Run the `open Simulator` from the command palette or icon in the editor toolbar.
+2. Run `open Simulator` from the command palette or icon in the editor toolbar.

 ### 3. Run your code on the simulator .

-- Run the `Run Simulator` from the command palette or icon in the editor toolbar.
+- Run `Run Simulator` from the command palette or icon in the editor toolbar.
 - You can use the `Play` or `Refresh` button on the simulator webview.

 ### 4. Deploy your code to the physical device